Sakshat10/TokenCreation/README.md

 ## License

 This contract is released under the MIT License.
-You can find the license text in the [LICENSE](LICENSE) file.